Moddable-OpenSource/moddable/documentation/devices/pico.md

 # Getting Started with Raspberry Pi Pico

-Copyright 2021 Moddable Tech, Inc.<BR>
+Copyright 2021-2022 Moddable Tech, Inc.<BR>
 Revised: March 18, 2022

 This document describes how to start building Moddable applications for the Raspberry Pi Pico.
 It provides information on how to configure host build environments, how to build and deploy apps, and includes links to external development resources.

 > Note: The Pico port is solid and mostly complete.
-Future work to include:
+Possible future work includes:
 >
 > - Mods
 > - TC53 IO